Measurements of differential cross sections of Higgs boson production through gluon fusion in the $H\to WW^{\ast}\to e\nu\mu\nu$ final state at $\sqrt{s} = 13$ TeV with the ATLAS detector: Results

 The final differential fiducial cross sections for each observable, obtained using the regularized in-likelihood unfolding method are shown in Figures~\ref{fig:UnfoldedPtHUnblindedInLH0j1jFR} to \ref{fig:UnfoldedYJ0UnblindedInLH0j1jFR} for the single-differential distributions, and Figures~\ref{fig:UnfoldedDPhill_NjetUnblindedInLH0j1jFR} to \ref{fig:Unfoldedcosthetastar_NjetUnblindedInLH0j1jFR} for the double-differential distributions.
 Figure~\ref{correlations_extrasmall} shows the correlations of the unfolded cross sections in the signal regions in the different $\ptH$ intervals.
+The numbers in the legend on the right are shown in percentages.

 The compatibility of the data and each set of predictions is characterized by the $p$-values, shown in the respective figure legends.
 These $p$-values are computed from the fit of the respective predictions, including uncertainties in normalization and shape, to the observed data.
 The total cross sections (sum over all bins) are compatible with each other for all observables.
 The data and predictions agree very well, as demonstrated by the high $p$-values for all of the plots.
 No significant differences are observed between the measured cross sections and their Standard Model Monte Carlo predictions.